-In connection with the formation of a joint venture with Carrier Corporation ("Carrier"), a unit of UTC, we and Carrier entered into a shareholder agreement (the "Shareholder Agreement"), which we amended and restated on April 27, 2012 in connection with the formation of another joint venture, at which time UTC Canada Corporation ("UTC Canada"), became a party to the Shareholder Agreement.
+In 2009, we formed a joint venture with Carrier Corporation, which we refer to as Carrier, and issued 2,985,685 shares of Common stock and 94,784 shares of Class B common stock to Carrier as consideration.
+Watsco and Carrier entered into a shareholder agreement, referred to as the Shareholder Agreement.
+In 2012, we formed another joint venture with UTC Canada Corporation, which we refer to as UTC Canada, an affiliate of Carrier, and issued 1,250,000 shares of Common stock as consideration.
+At that time, we amended and restated the Shareholder Agreement.
 The Shareholder Agreement defines Carrier, its parent corporation, UTC, and all of UTC's subsidiaries, including Carrier and UTC Canada as the "Shareholder Group Members".
+The Shareholder Agreement applies to all shares beneficially owned by them.

-Among other things, the Shareholder Agreement provides that, for as long as Carrier's and UTC Canada's aggregate ownership of our Common stock and Class B common stock exceeds five percent (5%) of the total number of outstanding shares of Common stock and Class B common stock:
+Among other things, the standstill and restrictions section of the Shareholder Agreement provides that, for as long as Carrier's and UTC Canada's aggregate ownership of our Common stock and Class B common stock exceeds five percent (5%) of the total number of outstanding shares of Common stock and Class B common stock: